-- Are you interested in the influence of PK on pharmacodynamics (PD; i.e., how the drug affects the body)?
+- Are you interested in the influence of PK on pharmacodynamics (PD) (i.e., how the drug affects the body)?

 In contrast to individual PK analysis, popPK modeling approaches rely on concentration-time data from multiple individuals and often utilize pooled data from more than one study.
-While popPK methods can, and often are, applied to rich data, the real value of popPK lies in its ability to analyze clinical data collected in a setting where rich data are not practical, such as in Phase 2 and 3 trials.
+While popPK methods can be, and often are, applied to rich data, the real value of popPK lies in its ability to analyze clinical data collected in a setting where rich data are not practical, such as in Phase 2 and 3 trials.

-PopPK tends to use rather complex mathematical and compartmental methods to reach conclusions.
-Because of the technical constraints of popPK model development and optimization, popPK approaches often take considerably longer than NCA methods.
+PopPK tends to use complex mathematical and compartmental methods to reach conclusions.
+Because of the technical complexities of popPK model development and optimization, popPK approaches typically require more time and effort compared to NCA.
 However, popPK methods also incorporate more than just concentration‑time data.
 By integrating covariate information (e.g., age, sex, weight, race, renal/hepatic function, concomitant medications), a popPK model can be used to explain sources of PK variability within a population.

 Population PK in Drug Development

-Population PK modeling and simulation can help drive decision making at all stages of drug development (model-based drug development).
-Applications of popPK models include:
+PopPK modeling and simulation is a type of model-informed drug development (MIDD) that can help drive decision-making at all stages of drug development.
+Some applications of popPK models include:

-- Allometric Scaling: PopPK models can be used to predict PK across species (e.g., for selecting doses for First Time in Human studies [FTIH]) or across populations (e.g., from adults to pediatrics).
+Allometric Scaling: In allometric scaling, popPK models can be used to predict PK across species or across populations.
+For example, popPK models can be used across nonclinical species to help select doses for First-in-Human (FIH) studies or across populations by extrapolating PK data from adults to pediatrics.

-- Clinical Trial Simulation: Modeling and simulation can drive study design decisions by assessing the impact of variability on sample size, comparing the probability of success with various designs, determining optimum PK sampling, and evaluating long‑term study scenarios.
+Clinical Trial Simulations: Modeling and simulation with popPK can drive study design decisions by assessing the impact of variability on sample size, comparing the probability of success with various trial designs, determining optimal PK sampling schedules, and evaluating long‑term study scenarios.
 Clinical trial simulations are also used to optimize studies with adaptive designs.